rquadling/grunt-html2js/README.md

 0.2.5 Add task name as argument to function variant of module option (pull request #37, thanks @lukovnikov)

 0.2.6 Add support for auto-detecting Jade templates as input (thanks @bahmutov)

+0.2.7 Add singleModule module for placing all templates in a single module (PR #43, thanks @janeklb)